When and how you will receive your MCCQE Part I results

 Having your MCCQE Part I rescored

 Rescoring your examination is unlikely to change your final MCCQE Part I result, as your results are verified at least twice before they are sent to you.
-If you still wish to have your MCCQE Part I rescored, you need to follow the steps below within six weeks of the date indicated on your Statement of Results:
+If you still wish to have your MCCQE Part I rescored, you need to follow the steps below within six weeks of receiving your SOR:

 - Send us a message through your physiciansapply.ca account using MCCQE Part I Rescore in the subject line.